kb1907/AWS_Sagemaker/README.md

 ## **AWS Sagemaker Projects**
 ![](https://miro.medium.com/max/600/0*O3gm8pKaPqgKb-oM.png)
-- In this folder, various scale Machine Learning, Deep Learning, and NLP projects using AWS Sagemaker can be found.
+- In this folder, various-scale Machine Learning, Deep Learning, and NLP projects using AWS Sagemaker can be found.
 - All the best

   ---------------------------------------

 ### AWS Sagemaker Projects